zdravkov/kendo-docs/aspnet-mvc/troubleshooting.md

 Omit specifying Name() or use the same Name() as the name of the property.

-## Kendo UI wrappers do not work inside client templates
+## Kendo UI MVC wrappers do not work inside client templates

 This can happen if the wrapper is declared without ToClientTemplate().
 For more information please refer to [Using Kendo UI MVC wrappers inside client templates](/aspnet-mvc/fundamentals#client-templates)

-## Nesting Kendo UI wrappers produces a server-side exception when using the WebForms view engine
+## Nesting Kendo UI MVC wrappers produces a server-side exception when using the WebForms view engine

 This can happen if the nested wrappers are declared within code blocks, which output content directly, i.e. `<%= %>` or `<%: %>`.
 The following exception is thrown: **Invalid expression term ')'**.